openstax/open-search/README.md

 $> bundle install
 ```

-TBD instructions for installing and configuring Elasticsearch.
+TBD instructions for installing and configuring OpenSearch.

 ## Swagger, Clients, and Bindings